xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 ## Setting Sale Price for Groups of Products

-The "Sale" addon allows to configure discounts for the groups of products (or group discounts), including random products in bulk and entire categories and subcategories with all products that belong to them.
+The Sale addon allows to configure discounts also called sale offers for the groups of products (or group discounts), including random products in bulk and entire categories and subcategories with all products that belong to them.
+Besides that it is also possible to create group discounts for product classes.

 Group discounts are managed by a store administrator in the **Sale** section of the store Admin Area (**Discounts** -> **Sale**).

 Group discounts can have an expiration period and can be displayed in the storefront on the pages specially created for them.